pyhys/minimalmodbus/docs/installation.rst

 Tested with Python 2.7, 3.5, 3.6 and 3.7.
 This module is pure Python.

 This module relies on `pySerial <https://github.com/pyserial/pyserial>`_ (also pure Python) to do the heavy lifting, and it is the only dependency.
+It is BSD-3-Clause licensed.
 You can find it at the Python package index: https://pypi.org/project/pyserial